HinTak/mono-modification/README.md

 ## Others

 Winforms applications do not work under 64-bit mono.
+Mac OS X 10.15 (Catalina) onwards is 64-bit only, and loses the ability to run 32-bit applications.

 Anything (even non-GUI) that depends on libfontconfig takes a while to start the first time, from rebuilding the font cache.